harshrpg/COMP30670_FlaskSI/README.rst

         flask run

-This application uses private package which is placed at:
+This application uses private package called ``systeminfo``.
+This package will be installed automatically with this flask app.
+You can still find the ``systeminfo`` package at:

         <https://github.com/harshrpg/COMP30670_CookieCutter>